Wint3rmute/baczek.me/content/open-source-daily-guide.md

 title: Daily software guide
 ---

 I've found that lots of people are writing extensive lists of tools they use to get things done, whether open source or not.
 I've decided to do it in a slightly different way - by imagining a day of my life, when I'm using various open source tools to do things that most of the people use proprietary software for.

+I believe that using FOSS software results in a more healthy lifestyle and approach to technology, as the software will not try to manipulate you into consuming more content.
+The only thing driving you while using free & open source software is you own curiosity and will.

 # Waking up